pypdfium2-team/ctypesgen/README.md

 *pypdfium2-ctypesgen*
 * The DLL class is assumed to be `CDLL`, otherwise it needs to be given by the caller.
 We do not support mixed calling conventions, because it does not match the API layer of ctypes.
 * We do not support binding to multiple binaries in the same output file.
 Instead, you'll want to create separate output files sharing the preamble, and possibly use module linking, as described above.
-* There may be style issues regarding newline placement on output generation.
-We're afraid it's not so easy to get this right, given the many possible combinations of options.
+* There might be style issues regarding newline placement on output generation.
+We're afraid it's not so easy to get this pretty under all circumstances, given the many possible combinations of options.

 *ctypesgen*
 * Conflicting names are detected, but not actually resolved recursively: any dependant symbols would currently get excluded from the output.